MC-GEN:Multi-level Clustering for Private Synthetic Data Generation: Experimental Evaluation

 \subsection{Experiment Setting}

 To evaluate the performance of the proposed method, we have implemented MC-GEN based on JAVA 8.
 We generated synthetic datasets and performed experiments under different cluster sizes ($k$) and different privacy parameters ($\epsilon$).
-The setting of $\epsilon$ varies from 0.1 to 1 and cluster size k is picked proportionally (20\%, 40\%, 60\%, 80\%, 100\%) based on corresponding dataset.
-For each synthetic dataset, we evaluate the performance of three classification tasks: support vector machine (SVM), logistic regression, gradient boosting.
+The setting of $\epsilon$ varies from 0.1 to 1 and cluster size k is picked proportionally (20\%, 40\%, 60\%, 80\%, 100\%) based on the corresponding seed dataset.
+For each synthetic dataset, we evaluate the performance of three classification tasks: support vector machine (SVM), logistic regression, and gradient boosting.
+The classification models are implemented using python scikit-learn library~\cite{scikit-learn}\cite{sklearn_api}.
 We also compared our method with other private synthetic data release methods.
 All the experiments are performed in two scenarios:

 \begin{itemize} \item Original data training, synthetic data testing (Scenario 1):\\ The classification algorithm trains on original data and tests on the synthetic data.
 For each experimental dataset, 20\% of the samples are used as seed dataset to generate the synthetic dataset, and 80\% is used as original data to train the model. \item Synthetic data training, original data testing (Scenario 2):\\ The classification algorithm trains on synthetic data and tests on the original data.
 For each experimental dataset, 80\% of the samples are used as seed dataset to generate the synthetic dataset, and 20\% is used as original data to test the model. \end{itemize}